 I do not have a problem with eating liver, quite the opposite.
 I grew up eating pate and liver in different forms and it was actually one of my favorite foods for a long time.
-It still is but since I had a hard time finding 100% grass fed beef liver or pasture raised chicken liver I preferred not to consume it at all.
-So when I finally found beef liver that is 100% grass fed and local, I went for it.
+It still is but since I had a hard time finding 100% grass-fed beef liver or pasture-raised chicken liver I preferred not to consume it at all.
+So when I finally found beef liver that is 100% grass-fed and local, I went for it.
+This beef liver pate is delicious.

 Beef Liver Pate with Bourbon and Fresh Herbs